adamaslan/helloworld/README.md

 # helloworld

-I am the creator of www.chillcastle.com and www.chillcoders.com

-Both sites are aimed at helping my friends and chill people in general to expand their web presence by whatever resources we may have available.
+I run a bunch of websites these days.

+Two of which have been built with react, which is the source of my current coding interests.

+www.zxygallery.com is built on react and features the split-pane react feature.

+www.nycsoundguy.com is built on react and relies heavily on react router.

-Chill Castle is more about creating a mini-internet world where as chill coders is about creative connections between coders, helping coders find jobs, and spreading news about the accomplishments of particularly chill coders :)
+www.chillcastle.com and is more about creating a mini-internet world that is hand drawn and feature lots of fun secret worlds.

+www.internationalartmagazine.com is a art blog that features bootstrap css.

+www.drinksfoodlife.com is a wordpress site.

 Gracias por la visitación.
+Adam